-key topics in marketing tools

-key topics in the fields of trends, fashion

-key topics in the market

-key communication topics.

-and lifestyle

-- international market perspectives - and be able to understand communication in practice.

-- evaluate and apply relevant theories of the subject area - collect and process relevant market data - evaluate the company's values in relation to the client's needs - determine the market potential of a product of concept.

-- take part in optimising a company's supply according to demand - take part in the product development process from initial idea to product launch - handle project management and coordinator tasks.

-- collect, process and evaluate relevant market data - work under market conditions based on the company's values and in relation to the client's needs - determine the market potential of a product of concept. - convey marketing processes on a national and international scale.

-- contribute to the optimisation of a company's supply according to demand - contribute to the product development process from initial idea to product launch.

-Communication

-- marketing tools

-- organisation and management

-- trends, fashion and lifestyle.

-- evaluate and apply relevant theories of the subject area - evaluate the company's values in relation to the client's needs.

-- take part in optimising a company's supply according to demand - take part in the product development process from initial idea to product launch - manage market introduction of new products and concepts - handle project management and coordinator tasks.

-communication and communication tools and devices.

-- understand and apply relevant theories of the subject area - work under market conditions based on the company's values and in relation to the client's needs - convey marketing processes on a national and international scale.

-- work to optimise a company's supply according to demand - manage the product development process from initial idea to product launch plan and implement a marketing plan in practice on a national and international scale.
+Upon completion, the graduate should have acquired the ability to: evaluate and apply relevant theories of the subject area collect and process relevant market data evaluate the company's values in relation to the client's needs determine the market potential of a product of concept.
+Competencies Upon completion, the graduate should have acquired the ability to: take part in optimising a company's supply according to demand take part in the product development process from initial idea to product launch handle project management and coordinator tasks. collect, process and evaluate relevant market data work under market conditions based on the company's values and in relation to the client's needs determine the market potential of a prod- uct of concept. convey marketing processes on a national and international scale.
+Competencies Upon completion, the graduate should have ac- quired the ability to: contribute to the optimisation of a compa ny's supply according to demand contribute to the product development process from initial idea to product launch.
+Communication Knowledge Upon completion, the graduate should have acquired knowledge of: marketing tools organisation and management trends, fashion and lifestyle.
+Knowledge Upon completion, the graduate should have acquired knowledge of: communication and communication tools and devices.
+Skills Upon completion, the graduate should have acquired the ability to: evaluate and apply relevant theories of the subject area evaluate the company's values in relation to the client's needs.
+Skills Upon completion, the graduate should have acquired the ability to: understand and apply relevant theories of the subject area work under market conditions based on the company's values and in relation to the client's needs convey marketing processes on a national Competencies Upon completion, the graduate should have acquired the ability to: take part in optimising a company's supply according to demand take part in the product development process from initial idea to product launch manage market introduction of new products and concepts handle project management and coordinator tasks. and international scale.
+Competencies Upon completion, the graduate should have ac- quired the ability to: • work to optimise a company's supply ac- cording to demand • manage the product development process from initial idea to product launch plan and implement a marketing plan in practice on a national and international scale.